Background pattern

 Pregnancy and breastfeeding

-If you are pregnant, think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant, think you may be pregnant, or are planning to become pregnant, consult your doctor or pharmacist before using this medicine.

-Primperan may be taken during pregnancy if necessary.
-Your doctor will decide whether to administer this medicine.
+Primperan can be taken during pregnancy if necessary.
+Your doctor will decide whether or not to administer this medicine.

-Primperan is not recommended during breastfeeding because metoclopramide passes into breast milk and may affect your baby.
+Primperan is not recommended if you are breastfeeding because metoclopramide passes into breast milk and may affect your baby.

-After taking Primperan, you may feel drowsy, dizzy or have uncontrolled movements of tics, jerks or torsion and unusual muscle tone that causes distortion of your body.
-This may affect your vision and also interfere with your ability to drive and operate machinery.
+After taking Primperan, you may feel drowsy, dizzy, or have uncontrollable movements of tics, twitches, or torsion and muscle tone that causes body distortion.
+This may affect your vision and also interfere with your ability to drive and use machines.

-Primperan 1 mg/ml oral solution contains parahydroxybenzoate of methyl and parahydroxybenzoate of propyl
+Primperan 1 mg/ml Oral Solution contains methyl parahydroxybenzoate and propyl parahydroxybenzoate

-It may cause allergic reactions (possibly delayed) because it contains parahydroxybenzoate of methyl and parahydroxybenzoate of propyl.
+May cause allergic reactions (possibly delayed) because it contains methyl parahydroxybenzoate and propyl parahydroxybenzoate.

-This medicine contains 4.9 mg of alcohol (ethanol) per ml of oral solution, equivalent to 0.49% (p/v).
+This medicine contains 4.9 mg of alcohol (ethanol) in each ml of oral solution, which is equivalent to 0.49% (v/v).
 The amount in 1 ml of oral solution of this medicine is equivalent to less than 0.12 ml of beer or 0.05 ml of wine.

 3. How to take Primperan